HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool_non_kubernetes.md

 Additionally, if there are logs from multiple deployments belonging to the same system (for example, in Active-Active setups or backups), you must process those logs together in one run, because the tool will merge them to provide a comprehensive and accurate session count.

 ### Uploading usage metrics
-After generating the metrics file (for example, `{YYYY-MM-DDTHH-MM-SS UTC}_usage.metrics`), upload the file to MyHCLSoftware for processing.
-For more information, see [Uploading the usage metric file to MyHCLSoftware](../../software_licensing_portal/configure_entitlement_checks/mhs_upload_usage_metrics.md).
+After generating the metrics file (for example, `{YYYY-MM-DDTHH-MM-SS UTC}_usage.metrics`), upload the file to My HCLSoftware for processing.
+For more information, see [Uploading the usage metric file to My HCLSoftware](../../software_licensing_portal/configure_entitlement_checks/mhs_upload_usage_metrics.md).